Beetroot & Red Cabbage Sauerkraut

 1 Tbsp (5 g)whole coriander seeds

-- Work the salt into the vegetables by firmly massaging with your clean hands.
-Continue to massage and squeeze for 10 - 15 minutes.
-The cabbage will soften as you continue to massage, and liquids will naturally release to create a brine.
-Note, the salt may cause skin irritation if you have any minor cuts on your hands.
-If desired, use clean gloves.
+- Firmly massage the salt into the vegetables with clean hands* for 10 - 15 minutes.
+The cabbage will soften and liquids will naturally release to create a brine.

 - Place a clean weight on top of the vegetables to keep them fully submerged under the brine throughout the fermentation process.
-For our weight, we used a small glass jar filled with rice (see photo below).
+For our weight, we used a small glass jar filled with rice.

-- Every day, pop open the lid of the jar to allow the gas to escape.
-Note, bubbles will naturally form on top throughout the fermentation process, this is normal and not a cause for concern.
-If needed, press down the weight on top of the sauerkraut to ensure all the veggies are remaining submerged.
+- Every day, pop open the lid of the jar to allow the gas to escape*.
+If needed, press down the weight on top of the sauerkraut to ensure all the veggies remain submerged.

 - Taste test after 4 days to determine when you’d like to stop fermentation.

-- Once fermented, seal the jar airtight with a lid and place it in the fridge until ready to enjoy.
+- Once fermented to your liking, seal the jar airtight and place it in the fridge to enjoy as desired.

 - Store in an airtight container or mason jar, preferably with a plastic lid (rather than metal) in the fridge for up to 3 months.

 Let us know what you think